ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 uid: domain-with-property-allowed-values
 ---

-## Domain with Property Allowed Values
+## Domain with property allowed values

-Domain is the range of the allowed values of the particular Custom Property.
+Domain is the range of the allowed values of the particular custom property.
 It is determined in one of the following ways - sorted by priority:

-1. If "Limit To Allowed Values" does NOT have a check mark, then any value is valid and the domain is a range of all possible values.
+1. If Limit To Allowed Values does NOT have a check mark, then any value is valid and the domain is a range of all possible values.

-2. If the "Allowed Values Entity Name" has a value, then the domain is the set of all records of the specified data type.
+2. If the Allowed Values Entity Name has a value, then the domain is the set of all records of the specified data type.

->[!Note]
+> [!Note]
->This field should have a value ONLY if "Limit To Allowed Values" has a check mark and "Allowed Values Property" does not have a value.
+>This field should have a value ONLY if Limit To Allowed Values has a check mark and Allowed Values Property does not have a value.

-3. If the field "Allowed Values Property" has a value, then the domain of the current custom property is equal to the domain of the custom property specified in this field.
+3. If the field Allowed Values Property has a value, then the domain of the current custom property is equal to the domain of the custom property specified in this field.

    CustomProperty.Domain = CustomProperty.AllowedValuesProperty.Domain

->[!Note]
+> [!Note]
->This field should have a value ONLY if "Limit To Allowed Values" has a check mark and "Allowed Values Entity Name" does NOT have a value.
+>This field should have a value ONLY if Limit To Allowed Values has a check mark and Allowed Values Entity Name does NOT have a value.

-4. (Default, Lowest Priority) The domain is the range of the "Property Allowed Values" listed in the Gen_Property_Allowed_Values sub-table.
+4. (Default, Lowest Priority) The domain is the range of the"Property Allowed Values listed in the Gen_Property_Allowed_Values sub-table.